lsst-dm/scipi_docs_prototype/index.rst

 Current Status
 --------------

--   astrometry    ---- photoCalTask.py -- DOESN'T RUN properly
+-   astrometry    ---- photoCalTask.py in pipetasks -- DOESN'T RUN properly
 -   assembleccd   ---- runAssembleTask.py -- runs fine on old stack; covered at a decent level, needs cleanup
 -   calibimg      ---- *calibrateTask.py -- runs fine on old stack - not on new one; needs covering
 -   charimg       ---- *calibrateTask.py -- runs fine on old stack - not on new one; needs covering